nodejs/TSC/Moderation-Policy.md

 Any Post considered to be in violation of the [Node.js Code of Conduct](https://GitHub.com/nodejs/node/blob/master/CODE_OF_CONDUCT.md) is subject to Moderation.

+The TSC is solely responsible for deciding what constitutes inappropriate behavior that may be subject to Moderation (see: [Escalation to the TSC](#escalation-to-the-tsc)).

 ### Requesting Moderation

 Anyone may request Moderation of a Post.
 Requesting Moderation of a Post can be accomplished in one of four ways: